kinshuk4/daily-coding-problem-solutions/prob551_600/README.md

 Given a sorted list of integers, square the elements and give the output in sorted order.

 For example, given [-9, -2, 0, 2, 3], return [0, 4, 4, 9, 81].

+Problem 569 (Hard)

+This problem was asked by Facebook.

+Given an array of numbers of length `N`, find both the minimum and maximum using less than `2 * (N - 2)` comparisons.